beojan/atlas-mpl/README.rst

 - physics (the package)
 - siunitx

+If no LaTeX installation is available, the style will warn and fall back to the ``usetex=False`` behaviour.
 To check if all necessary packages are installed, try building ``atlas_mpl_style/testing/ampl-test.tex``.

 On Arch (and related distributions), the ``texlive-most`` group is sufficient.